Mollie Tibbetts, University of Iowa student, missing: A timeline of events

 Roberts also reveals Tibbetts' phone has not yet been located, and she has not been responsive to messages.

-A local farmer confirms to Fox News that FBI investigators searched his property and home a week prior.
+Local farmer Wayne Cheney confirms to Fox News FBI investigators searched his property and home a week prior.
 Authorities held his cell phone overnight, checking it for any clues or communications regarding Tibbetts.

 "I don't know who those two [officials] were but they took me down to the fire station Tuesday and questioned me for two hours,” the farmer told WHO-DT.
 "I don’t remember what they asked me."